How to Back Up Your Synology NAS to the Cloud

 • Accessibility: With your data in the cloud, your backups are accessible from anywhere.
 If you’re away from your desk or office and you need to retrieve a file, you can simply log in to your cloud instance and pull that file down.

-• Automation: Your Synology NAS comes with a built-in backup utility so you can set your cloud backup schedule in advance and move on.
+• Automation: Your Synology NAS comes with built-in backup utilities so you can set your cloud backup schedule in advance and move on.

 • Scalability: As your data grows, your cloud backups grow with it.
 With cloud storage, there’s no need to invest in or maintain additional hardware to ensure your data is properly backed up.